A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Problem Setup

 \subsection{The General Approach}

-As enumerated in Section \ref{sec:introduction}, a number of recent works have followed the above approach using a variety of neural networks as the ansatz for the wavefunction $\psi(\cdot; \theta)$.
+As detailed in Sections \ref{sec:introduction} and \ref{sec:related_work}, a number of recent works have followed the above approach using a variety of neural networks as the ansatz for the wavefunction $\psi(\cdot; \theta)$.
 In order to do so, one must be able to sample from $\rho(x; \theta) = |\psi(x; \theta)|^2 / \langle \psi | \psi \rangle$; and as the networks are quite general, the only feasible method for sampling is a Markov Chain Monte Carlo technique such as Langevin Monte Carlo \citep{umrigar1993diffusion} or any of several variations.
-These techniques can be time-consuming, as each sample is itself the solution of a stochastic differential equation as time goes to infinity.
+This can be time-consuming, as each sample is the solution of a stochastic differential equation as time goes to infinity.

 A solution to this problem presents itself if we can somehow specify a wavefunction $\psi(x)$ which is easy to sample from.
 We are interested in wavefunctions which satisfy the following three properties: \begin{enumerate}[label=(W\arabic*)] \item There is an explicit functional form for the wavefunction $\psi(x)$. \item $\psi$ is antisymmetric. \item We can sample non-iteratively (in constant time) from $|\psi(\cdot)|^2$. \end{enumerate} The first two properties are necessary for any form of Variational Monte Carlo: (W1) allows us to evaluate the local energy $\elocal_r$ in (\ref{eq:elocal_original}) for use in (\ref{eq:loss_for_sgd}); and (W2) is required for valid electronic (Fermionic) wavefunctions.
 But (W3) is the new ingredient: if we have a family of wavefunctions $\psi$ satisfying (W1)-(W3), then solving the minimization in (\ref{eq:loss}) via the Monte Carlo approach in (\ref{eq:loss_for_sgd}) will be considerably accelerated, as each sample will only require constant time to generate.
 We add a fourth property, which is not strictly necessary but is both desirable and will prove useful: \begin{enumerate}[label=(W\arabic*)] \item $\psi$ is normalized, that is $\int |\psi(x)|^2 dx = 1$. \end{enumerate}